U.S. Route 54

 U.S. Route 54 (US 54) is an east–west United States Highway that runs northeast–southwest for 1,197 mi from El Paso, Texas, to Griggsville, Illinois.
 The Union Pacific Railroad's Tucumcari Line (former Southern Pacific and Rock Island Lines "Golden State Route") runs parallel to US 54 from El Paso to Pratt, Kansas, which comprises about two-thirds of the route.

-The highway's western (and southern) terminus is in the city of El Paso, near the Mexican border and the eastern terminus is at Interstate 72 (I-72) in Griggsville.
+The highway's western terminus is in the city of El Paso, near the Mexican border and the eastern terminus is at Interstate 72 (I-72) in Griggsville.
+The highway is signed North-South in Texas and New Mexico reflecting its directional orientation and East-West the remainder of its course.